National Football Facilities Strategy

 3G pitches are a high quality and essential part of modern football.
 The impact they make cannot be underestimated and this is only set to increase as we aim address the significant under-supply of pitches by to more than doubling existing stock by investing in 1,000+ additional pitches.

-Changing Rooms and Pavilions
+Changing Pavilions and clubhouses

 Changing room pavilions/clubhouses provide several benefits.
 While the primary function is often associated with the changing rooms to facilitate match-play and training (for players and officials), in the context of pavilions there is equal value in facilities such as community and education rooms, catering facilities and spectator toilets.
 Pavilions should support other investment priorities (3G and grass pitches) and be located at sites that will make the biggest impact on local communities.